Shippable/docs/sources/deploy/tutorial/deploy-to-gcp-gke-shippable.md

 If you're following this as a standalone tutorial, you need to follow two steps to add the `image` resource:

-* Create an account integration of type **Docker registry**.
-Instructions are [here](/platform/integration/dockerRegistryLogin/#creating-an-account-integration).
+* Create an integration of type **Docker registry**.
+Instructions are [here](/platform/integration/dockerRegistryLogin/).
 Write down the name of your integration.

 * [Define the image in your resources section](/ci/tutorial/build-push-image-to-docker-hub/#define-node_app_img_dh) and hardcode the values.